Candidates vying for 114th District Court seat face off in public forum after Kennedy announces retirement

 Jarad Kent’s mother held the seat he is running for before Kennedy took over in 2009.

-“Service has been something that has been in my family for a long time, my family having served Smith County for decades,” said Kent.
+“Service has been something that has been in my family for a long time, my family having served Smith County for decades.”JARAD KENT

 The candidates went head to head in a room full of voters in the midst of the March 3rd primary.